zcyrusiqm/NationBuilderCert/nb-events/README.md

-# Nation Builder Surveys + Contact web app
+# Nation Builder Events API Endpoint web app

 ## Purpose of this application

-- Allow user to create a Nation Builder Survey
+- Create an event with a form
-- Log a contact when someone answers a survey question
+- Update the event with a form

 ## Available Scripts